 Historically, two processing systems generated the USGS Landsat standard data products.

-National Land Archive Production System (NLAPS) - Some available Landsat 4 and Landsat 5 data were processed through NLAPS.
+National Land Archive Production System (NLAPS) - Some available Pre-Collection Landsat 4 and Landsat 5 scenes were processed through NLAPS.
 NLAPS metadata is contained in a .WO file, which accompanies all data files.
-A listing of NLAPS-processed scenes can be found at L4-5TM_NLAPS.xlsx
+A listing of NLAPS-processed scenes can be found at L4-5TM_NLAPS.xlsx.
+There are no NLAPS scenes in Collection 1 datasets.

 While the products generated by the LPGS and NLAPS systems are similar, there are geometric, radiometric, and data format differences: